Controversial? Not for long…

 When Aldous Huxley’s Brave New World was first published it was considered pretty controversial.
 Years later the shock had subsided and it was no longer seen as contentious as it had been in 1932.

-In a recent blog, Brad Smith of the Foundation Centre talks about the Brave New World of Good, where “the terrain of good is disputed by social entrepreneurs, social enterprises, impact investors, big business, governments, and geeks”, not just non-profit organizations and foundations.
+In a recent blog, Brad Smith of the Foundation Centre talks about the Brave New World of Good, where “the terrain of good is disputed by social entrepreneurs, social enterprises, impact investors, big business, governments, and geeks”, not just non-profit organisations and foundations.
 Brad is understandably excited by this – we all should be – as there is huge potential for development on a massive scale, in part because of the new models and solutions that a more diverse World of Good can offer.

 Brad raises a note of caution, however, “…my greatest concern about the brave new world of good — its lack of transparency”.
 As he points out, non-profits and foundations may be part of the older world, but at least we have a sense of what they try to do, and how.